Chocomimin/flw_automation/README.md

 🟢 Node.js

-These tools allow reliable automation of Android applications with scalable test architecture.
+These tools allow reliable automation of Android applications with a scalable test architecture.

-Table of contents
+Table of Contents

 Overview

 Configuration

+Project Structure

 Usage